-It has been called the most important election in a generation.
-When the U.K. votes on Thursday for a new government, it will be deciding the country’s fate for decades to come.
+It's been called the most important election in a generation.
+When the U.K. votes Thursday for a new government, it will be deciding the country’s fate for decades to come.

 While topics like the National Health Service, climate change, and austerity have been discussed during this election, it is Brexit that dominates the vote.
-The three years after the country voted to leave the EU, voters will once again be asked to define its relationship with Europe.
+Three years after the country voted to leave the EU, voters will once again be asked to define its relationship with Europe.

 If Boris Johnson is voted back in as prime minister with a majority, the U.K. will likely leave the EU by January.
 A Labour-led government with Jeremy Corbyn in charge will see the process delayed, and possibly canceled completely.

 The choice the people of the U.K. make on Dec.
 12 will have repercussions for years to come.